Stop building board decks by hand

 This is where the export saves the most time.

-Instead of copying ticket titles into a slide and hoping stakeholders can decode them, GoalPath translates your execution data into concise, outcome-focused bullets.
-It draws from your weekly progress reports, milestone summaries, and delivery health metrics to write the kind of language boards expect.
+Instead of copying ticket titles into a slide and hoping stakeholders can decode them, GoalPath translates your execution data into concise, outcome-focused language.
+It draws from your weekly progress reports, milestone summaries, and delivery health metrics.

 What your team sees: "Item velocity trending up, 3 blockers resolved, cycle time down 15%."